phasTrak/AutoRegister/README.md

 serviceCollection.AddTransient<IBaz, Bar>();
 ```

-**Important note:** AutoRegisterInject is opinionated and `Bar` will only be registered with its implemented interfaces.
-ARI will **not** register `Bar`. `Bar` will always need to be resolved from `IBar`, `IFoo` or `IBaz` in your code.
+> [!NOTE]
+> If the target class implements an interface, it will only be registered with the implemented interfaces (`IBar`).
+> If the class should be resolved as `Bar` instead of by the interface, make use of the ExcludeTypes option:
+> ```cs
+> [RegisterTransient(ExcludeTypes = [typeof(IBar), typeof(IFoo), typeof(IBaz)])]

 ### Multiple assemblies

-In addition to the `AutoRegister` extension method, every assembly that AutoRegisterInject is a part of, a `AutoRegisterFromAssemblyName` will be generated.
+In addition to the `AutoRegister` extension method, for every assembly that AutoRegisterInject is a part of, a `AutoRegisterFromAssemblyName` will be generated.
 This allows you to configure your service collection from one, main, executing assembly.

 Given 3 assemblies, `MyProject.Main`, `MyProject.Services`, `MyProject.Data`, you can configure the `ServiceCollection` as such: